Remote teams are here to stay and only going to continue to grow in use so the key for business owners and managers is how to lead a remote team!

 "Touch" in the remote work team world is not physical but is virtual.
 In person video meetings are critical for remote team workers to feel connected and to have a sense of being part of something.
 Video conferencing is not a "if" but a "must" in this case as it is the most significant way to "touch" a team member.
 As noted, this should be weekly and yet it is not just a once and done.

 Informal video chats during the week for 5 minutes can really go a long way, as does using the chat to check in on things.
+You might even want to consider using virtual team building tools like Brightful Meeting Games to help remote staff connect and collaborate more effectively.

 It's all about personal communication touches to help team members stay connected, feel part of the team, and stay abreast of the latest things.

 Communication is not just important, it is critical to success!
+For more tips on how to transition to successfully lead a remote team, check out this post.

 Take some time and evaluate your remote team communication today!
 Are you using the 3 T's?
 What do you need to strengthen?
 Remember, the video podcast has the full details and you get to see my body language!